Azure/azure-functions-on-container-apps/samples/ACAKindfunctionapp/README.md

 ## 3. Deployment

-1. **Clone or download** this repository.
+1. **Clone or download** `main.bicep` file from current folder.

-2. 2.
-Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) and [Bicep CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) installed.
+2. Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) and [Bicep CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) installed.

 3. Log in and select your target subscription and resource group:
     ```bash